pkgxdev/pkgx/README.md

 itself, but we intend to make it general with a `magic.ts` file per package in the [pantry].

-Currently magic is limited (and a great place for contributions).
+Currently magic is limited (and a great place for contributions†).

 For example, if we detect that your project is a GitHub Action we read the `action.yml` and make the right version of node available.

+> † is there a file that your environment or language always has and thus
+> `tea` should know to add packages to that environment?
+Open a [discussion]
+> or just go straight to contributing the PR!
+> Magic lives in `useVirtualEnv.ts`.

 &nbsp;